Explore the links between public health, gender, and community action in India and Thailand.

 The visit to Bahraich orients you to healthcare delivery in India.
 You will visit all levels of public healthcare institutions—primary-level community health centers, secondary-level district government hospitals and women’s hospitals, and a sub-center in a nearby hamlet—and observe their delivery of healthcare.
 You will meet doctors, paramedic staff, patients, village health workers, women, children, and community leaders in forest villages on the Nepal border.

-Staff will brief you about the organization’s values, challenges, and areas of work, including promoting pre- and postnatal care in remote locations.
+During the workshop at Seva Mandir, you’ll divide your time between the rural field area and Seva Mandir’s head office to gain firsthand knowledge about the organization.
+Staff will brief you on the organization’s values, challenges, and areas of work, including promoting pre- and postnatal care in remote locations.
 You will then visit remote tribal areas of the district, where Seva Mandir has trained traditional birth attendants and accredited social health activists.
+You’ll have an opportunity to observe communities and learn from community health workers.

 My experiences with SIT taught me the importance of meaningful cultural exchange and direct immersion.